Tyler Shandro: Confrontation controversies

 By the end of March, there was considerable media coverage of Shandro's response to these concerns including articles in the Medicine Hat News, the Edmonton Journal, and CBC News, A CBC article described how Vital Partners could potentially profit from changes to provincial physician reimbursement that led to physicians having to fire staff and shutter practices.
 The media coverage of the confrontation resulted in the political opposition and citizens calling for Shandro's resignation.

-Shandro struggled to recover from this incident, with an April poll showing 34 per cent of Albertans expressing their approval for his handling of COVID-19—the lowest approval rating in Canada.
+Shandro struggled to recover from these allegations, with an April poll showing 34 per cent of Albertans expressing their approval for his handling of COVID-19—the lowest approval rating in Canada.
 In a July 2020 survey of Alberta doctors, 98% of respondents said that they had lost confidence in Shandro.